 Apple App Store: 4.2/5 across 2,779 ratings.
 The app rating is respectable and suggests a functional product experience for most users.

 Real weight loss results.
-Patients who receive and consistently use the medication report significant weight loss (15 to 55 pounds).
-The medication itself works.
-Zealthy claims 15 to 20% average body weight loss among active patients, consistent with published clinical trial data for semaglutide.
+Patients who receive and consistently use the medication report significant weight loss.
+Clinical trials show GLP-1 receptor agonists produce 15 to 20% body weight reduction over 68 weeks (Jastreboff et al., N Engl J Med, 2022).
+Zealthy claims similar results among active patients, consistent with this published trial data.

 Insurance coordination.
 Multiple users praise the platform's ability to navigate insurance paperwork and secure brand-name GLP-1 coverage.
 This service is genuinely useful and rare among competitors.